Trump Promises Copyright Crackdown As DoJ Takes Aim At Streaming Pirates - Slashdot

 The new model is to secretly leak your own content to drive purchases of boxed content whilst pushing hard for draconian penalties against everyone on behalf of arrgghhhh/P-word.

-Piracy helps sales (Score:2)
+Piracy helps sales (Score:3)

 If it can be played it can be copied, they're completely unequipped to deal with piracy, even with the net neutrality repeal in effect.

-"The security aspect of cyber is very, very tough" (Score:2)
+"The security aspect of cyber is very, very tough" (Score:1)

 We came in with the Internet.
 We came up with

-Said it before and I'll say it agin (Score:2)
+Said it before and I'll say it agin (Score:1)

+Trump is my kind of man.
+He will make Ameerica great.
+Get rid of those polticians from Washton.
+And most of all, I can undstand what he is saying.
+None of them big words other folks use.
+He thunks just like me, And he got a lot of money so he good.

 Hollywood Actors/Actresses all hate Trump!
 (Score:2)